neutralboyz/stayneutral/README.md

  and styles to make the portfolio-starter work.
 The theme is also used to provide updates and bug fixes to the starter.

-Read [Hugo's themecustomization documentation](https://gohugo.io/themes/customizing/), to best learn how to customize the code and appearence of your site.
+Read [Hugo's theme customization documentation](https://gohugo.io/themes/customizing/), to best learn how to customize the code and appearence of your site.